docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 The Properties Panel offers a pair of distinctive modes:

 - **Standard mode**: This mode presents a concise and straightforward view, ideal for configuring essential properties swiftly.
-Utilize it to quickly set up key attributes for your webform components.
+Utilize it to quickly set up key attributes for your Page components.
 - **Advanced mode**: In this mode, a comprehensive view showcasing all available properties is provided.
 Choose this mode for intricate property definition, enabling meticulous configuration of design choices and parameters.

 <Column.List align="center" justifyContent="between">